rjoydip-zz/neon-hello-world/README.md

-# neon-hello-world
+# neon-hello-world-starter

-Return a hello world string to Node
+Return a hello world string in Node from Rust.

 ## Requirements